Skip to main content

 Handle compliance before launch: your highest-risk misses are usually consent, legal-page visibility, and untested payment handoffs.

-Set up cookie consent first.
+1. Set up cookie consent first.
 Find the live site-wide script area in your builder, publish, and test on your real domain.
-Validate against your applicable framework placeholders: [verify GDPR/ePrivacy rules] and [verify CCPA requirements].
+If GDPR/ePrivacy or CCPA may apply, keep those checks open until the current requirements are verified.
 If optional scripts fire before consent, treat that as a release blocker.

 We covered related operational setup in The Best Notion Templates for Freelancers.